ibmverse/verse-developer/_tutorials/tutorial_live_text.md

 ### How it works

-* This step introduces a new extension point with the type `com.ibm.verse.ext.liveText`
+1. This step introduces a new extension point with the type `com.ibm.verse.ext.liveText`
-* A live text extension is configured into Verse, the recognized live text will be highlighted to indicate the end user to click on it and then the menu item
+1. A live text extension is configured into Verse, the recognized live text will be underlined
+1. Click on the underlined text to display the pop-up menu
-* Click on the popped up menu item, the specified web application is opened in a new window
+1. Click on an item in the pop-up menu and the specified web application is opened in a new window or a new tab
-* The web application receives parameters from the URL
+1. The web application receives parameters from the URL

 ---